 Potential hazards & guidance on how to control them Do you believe the hazard is adequately controlled?
 Recommended Controls Measures Control measures must be amended to reflect the circumstances of your workplace by removing, adding, or amending content below.
-General guidance about educational visits is available and is supported by specialist advice from the Outdoor Education Advisory Panel (OEAP). measures to prevent infection.
-Preliminary visits to the venue will be carried out if deemed necessary to check measures are place.
 Keep pupils and staff safe when travelling Up to date guidance on COVID-19 and school travel is available from the School Transport team.
 The control measures for dedicated transport have been aligned as far as possible with the principles underpinning the system of controls set out in school including ventilation, cleaning and hygiene.
 When travelling on our service provider (dedicated transport) our children are not required to wear a face covering.
 Managing a COVID-19 outbreak in school Please refer to PHE North West Schools Resource Pack for advice on managing COVID-19 cases and outbreaks An outbreak management plan is in place outlining how the school will operate if there is an outbreak in the school or local area.
 For support on outbreak management please contact; Support is obtained as required from relevant teams including Lancashire Public Health Education Outbreak Management team.
-COVID19-HealthProtection@lancashire.gov.uk School should have contingency plans outlining what action to take if pupils or staff test positive for COVID-19, or how school would operate if advised to take extra measures to help break chains of transmission.
-Guidance on what to include in contingency framework and information on what circumstances might lead to additional action, and the steps to work through, are contained the School continues to record COVID-19 related absence in accordance with the information contained within the PHE North West Schools Resource Pack.
+School should have contingency plans outlining what action to take if pupils or staff test positive for COVID-19, or how school would operate if advised to take extra measures to help break chains of transmission.
+Guidance on what to include in contingency framework and information on what circumstances might lead to additional action, and the steps to work through, are contained the government guidance Contingency framework: education and childcare settings August 2021.
+School continues to record COVID-19 related absence in accordance with the information contained within the PHE North West Schools Resource Pack.
 In the event of an outbreak any staff required to work from home will be supported to do so including ensuring they have suitable equipment, developing appropriate communication channels and looking after their physical and mental wellbeing.
 (See Remote Learning Policy - updated November 2021)